Euphemia Mondich

-Euphemia Mondich (1884 – August 20, 1961), known as Lady Bluebeard, was a Polish–American bigamist, murderer and suspected serial killer who killed at least one husband and a lover in Detroit, Michigan, on two separate occasions in 1921.
+Euphemia Mondich (1884 – August 20, 1961), known as Lady Bluebeard, was a Polish–American bigamist, murderer and suspected serial killer who killed at least one husband, and later a lover, in Detroit, Michigan in 1921.
 Convicted for the final murder, she was sentenced to life imprisonment and remained imprisoned until her death in 1961.

 Early life and marriages

 Little is known of Mondich's background.
 Born in 1884 in Austrian Galicia, she was first married there to a man named George Woodwood, who died three years later under mysterious circumstances.
 Sometime during the 1910s, she emigrated to Toronto, Canada, where she married a man named George Woropchuk.
 Their marriage lasted for some time until she deserted him in 1914 and moved to the United States, settling in Detroit.
 While living there, she married Joseph Sokolsky on June 14, 1921.
 The couple lived in a small house on Osborne Street, where a third man, a 39-year-old fellow emigrant named John Udurovich, also resided.